ericrogler/Green-Book/Z022_Action_Plan_Day_1.md

 - List of students for the class(es)
 - Your account information for computers, payroll systems, work emails, etc.
 - Specialist supplies (if applicable)
-  - E.g. a class on medicine may need medical supplies ready on day 1
+  - E.g., a class on medicine may need medical supplies ready on day 1
 - First Aid Kit (FAK)
-  - Trauma kit also fine, but that's overkill for many classrooms unless severe to near-lethal damage possible
+  - Trauma kit also fine, but that's overkill for many classrooms unless severe and higher damage is possible
 - Something to carry your supplies around
   - Backpack, binder, etc.
-- Locations of important areas on campus, such as teacher lounge, fridge to store your food, bathrooms, and front office + nurse/health room
+- Locations of critical areas on campus, such as the teacher lounge, fridge to store your food, bathrooms, and the front office + nurse/health room
 - List of software and other tools you need for class on the first day
 - N95 and KN95 (or higher grade) masks

-This is a large list, but think of it like climbing a plateau.
-It is steep initially, but once you reach the top it flattens out and is easier to traverse.
+This is an extensive list, but think of it like climbing a plateau.
+It is steep initially, but once you reach the top, it flattens out and is easier to traverse.

 You may be climbing up a short plateau as well, and not even need all these items.
 You may need even more than what's listed here.
 The situation depends on a case-by-case basis.

-There are some parts I'll go more into depth on which aren't as obvious.
+There are some parts I'll go more into depth on, which aren't as obvious.

 ### Syllabus
-This is important information for the student to know about in your class.
+A syllabus is essential information for the student to know about in your class.
 Depending on student demographics, this can be either simple or more complex in design.

 This may include, but is not limited to:
 - Learning objectives
 - Goals
-- Grades / grading distribution
+- Grades/grading distribution
 - Late work policies
 - Absences
 - Exam schedule